smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/ConvNeXt_EfficientNet.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

-- "image_col" : sets the name of the column containing the image path. (default: "image")
+- "image_col": sets the name of the column containing the image path. (default: "image")
-- "batch_size" : the size of the dataset bundle read during a single train. (default : 16)
+- "batch_size": the size of the dataset bundle read during a single train. (default: 16)

 __PREDICT Example__